 So what can we do to avoid the shortcircuiting of ADT?
-Here are six ways to take back your brain:
+Here are seven ways to take back your brain:

 1. Recognize Your Limits.
 The first step is understanding which limits the brain has and how to avoid overwhelming them—data volume, neural channels, working memory.
 Overload these channels, and you have blowback, from errors, to stress and burnout, to ADT.

 2. Set Boundaries on the Incoming.
-Boundaries are the key ingredient to keeping ADT at bay—managing interruptions, devices, and priorities—and are a key to work-life balance programs.
+Boundaries are the key ingredient to keeping ADT at bay—managing interruptions, devices, and priorities—and are also essential to work-life balance.
 Set the terms of engagement with devices, such as checking messages at designated times, as researchers from U. C. Irvine and Oklahoma State recommend.

-4. Be quick, but don't hurry.
-Rushing turns on frenzy, frazzle, and impulsive, rash decisions and mistakes.
+5. Be Quick, But Don't Hurry.
+Rushing turns on stress, and then frenzy, frazzle, and impulsive, rash decisions and mistakes.
 Turn off the racetrack mind, take a breath, and focus entirely on the task at hand.
 Get other to-do’s out of mind by writing them down, along with a next-action for each.
 Don’t be run by self-deadlines that no one else but you are holding yourself to.
-Impatience is the tripwire for a pattern that leads to irritability, anger, and the stress response.
+Impatience is the tripwire for a pattern that leads to irritability, anger, the stress response, and clogged arteries.

-6. Take Breaks.
+7. Take Breaks.
 Humans are energy machines.
 Self-regulation resources we use to complete tasks and stay self-disciplined have to be replaced in the form of breaks, nutrition, exercise, and mental resets of even a few minutes.
+Every act of discipline makes the next act harder.
 Attention fades with fatigue, so make sure to keep your chief productivity resource charged and energized.